History·Travel

 More details

-Price HK$ 50,000
+Price HK$ 40,000

 1919 - William Heinemann, London - First Edition, First Impression

-A legendary account of leadership.
+A superior example of this legendary account of leadership.
 It was on this expedition that the marooned Shackleton made his famous voyage in a 22-foot boat with five companions through 800 miles of some of the stormiest seas in the world, finally reaching South Georgia and a Norwegian whaling station [Spence].With 86 full page plates, and large folding map to the rear, many classic photographs existing only due to the stubbornness of Hurley, Shackleton’s photographer, in refusing to leave the plates behind to conserve energy and food.

 More details

-Price HK$ 50,000
+Price HK$ 40,000

 A Ballad Book -